Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool lists timeline entries for a project (case), specifying the types (notes, emails, task records) and order (newest-first).
-It explicitly differentiates from siblings by naming list_party_entries and list_opportunity_entries, making purpose unambiguous.
+The description clearly states the tool lists timeline entries for a project, specifying entry types (notes, emails, tasks), ordering (newest-first), and return structure.
+It also distinguishes from sibling tools list_party_entries and list_opportunity_entries.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.